sachatur13/DL_Code/README.md

 Day 9 - Approximating contours, matching shapes, finding convex contours

-Day 10 - Finding lines, blob detection, Object detection intro (Small project to find the object in a image using Template Matching)
+Day 10 - Finding lines, blob detection, Object detection intro (Small project to find the object in a image using Template Matching),
+        Object matching using webcam using ORB matcher.

+Day 11 - HOG (Histogram of Gradients), Using haarcascade classifiers for car, face, body in videos and live webcam feeds